chickensmitten/more-mocking-tests/readme.md

 ## JSDOM and Happy-DOM
 testing front end code and projects by emulating it with JSDOM and Happy-DOM.
-Vitest only has Happy-DOM
+Vitest only has Happy-DOM use a 3rd party library, https://testing-library.com to make testing easier